 Filing a claim with Ladder is straightforward.
 You can submit a claim online or by emailing claimhelp@ladderlife.com (Ladder Life Official Website).
 You’ll need to provide:

-• Contact details for any additional forms or documentation.
+- Contact details for any additional forms or documentation are available.

-The claim is processed by the issuing insurance company.
+The claim is processed by the insurance company that issued the policy.
 Given their strong financial ratings, the process should be efficient, with payouts made in one lump sum if approved.
-Any interest earned on the death benefit is reportable for tax purposes, so beneficiaries should keep that in mind.
+Any interest earned on the death benefit is taxable for tax purposes, so beneficiaries should be aware of this.

 How Does Ladder Compare to Competitors?